How eCabs’ empowered technologists are engineering the growth of the company.

 “We’re on the right track.
 This year, we managed to bring down the booking processing time from six seconds to one second and we want to review the post-booking phase in a more transparent way that reassures customers that their cab is actually on its way and at the best price possible.
 We could easily say that technology is enabling us to commit a much stronger value proposition to customers even on a day-to-day basis,” they added.

-What’s most exciting for the future of the tech team of eCabs?
+What’s most exciting for the future of the technologists at eCabs?
 “Invariably, reckoning that our platform will now be exposed on the international market is a unique experience for all of us and an opportunity of a lifetime,” Mr Spiteri and Mr Di Michele concluded.